 Lausanne 1 Day Itinerary: What can you do?

 Below is a guide that assumes you’ll take the boat at 12:30 PM from Ouchy, but this can be modified if you’d like a later cruise or don’t want to or can’t embark on the cruise at all.
 Whatever your choice, I recommend the itinerary below to make the most of your visit to Lausanne.
 Let’s get started.

 1. Enjoy a cozy Breakfast as you begin your day

 The first thing you should do before heading out into the city is to find a comfortable, warm, cozy place to eat breakfast.
 In case your hotel doesn’t offer a breakfast option, you can walk around Lausanne to find a café.

 You don’t have to go far in Lausanne: there are plenty of cafes and restaurants that serve up hot coffee with delicious pastries.
 Some options are the following:

 - Ajò Café (Rue du Simplon 13, Lausanne) – One of the best coffee shops in Lausanne where you can also stay to have brunch.
 They are known for their sandwiches, homemade cakes, and croissants.

-- Coffee Shop Sleepy Bear (Rue du Simplon 3A, Lausanne) – A lovely little coffee shop with their own unique and yummy house blend of roasted coffee every day.
+- Coffee Shop Sleepy Bear (Rue du Simplon 3A, Lausanne) – A lovely little coffee shop with its own unique and yummy house blend of roasted coffee every day.

 - Ordinary Man Coffee (Rue du Petit-Chêne 28, Lausanne) – A cozy coffee shop near the train station with amazing coffee and friendly staff.